Manage images

 includes a web UI, authentication and authorization using organizations, CLI and

-API access using commands such as docker login
+API access using commands such as docker login, docker pull, and docker

 Docker Registry